-In response to the second part of the question, it should be mentioned that minority shareholders do have, as a general rule, certain statutory rights under Spanish law, such as, among others, the following (all of them being subject to some requirements and limitations):
+In response to the second part of the question, minority shareholders do have, as a general rule, certain statutory rights under Spanish law, such as, among others, the following (all of them being subject to some requirements and limitations):

-- · the right of information; - · the right to challenge corporate resolutions; - the right to take part in the allocation of profits and in the liquidation quota; - the right to attend and vote in the general shareholders' meeting;

-- the right to request the management body to call a general shareholders' meeting; - the right to include additional items in the agenda of the general shareholders' meeting; - the right to request that legal actions are brought against the directors; and - the right to withdraw from the company (under certain very specific circumstances).
+- · the right of information; - · the right to challenge corporate resolutions; - the right to take part in the allocation of profits and the liquidation quota; - · the right to attend and vote in the general shareholders' meeting; - the right to request the management body to call a general shareholders' meeting; - the right to include additional items in the agenda of the general shareholders' meeting; - · the right to request that legal actions are brought against the directors; and - the right to withdraw from the company (under certain very specific circumstances).

-It is important to note that the enforceability of shareholders' agreements is a complex issue under Spanish law.
+Importantly, the enforceability of shareholders' agreements is a complex issue under Spanish law.
 To sum up, shareholders' agreements are, as a general rule, regarded as valid agreements, even though their provisions may face certain limitations when it comes to enforcement from a corporate law standpoint.
-Consequently, it is highly advisable that the articles of association of the relevant Spanish company mirror, to the extent legally possible, the content of the shareholders' agreement, in order to try to mitigate the referred enforcement limitations.
+Consequently, it is highly advisable that the articles of association of the relevant Spanish company mirror, to the extent legally possible, the content of the shareholders' agreement, to try to mitigate the referred enforcement limitations.
 This matter is, however, much more complex and each case requires careful analysis.